James Alexander Ulio: Correction

 In 1944, Ulio became responsible for the supervision of the Army's penal system.
 A Correction Division was established in the Office of the Adjutant General.
 The Army operated two types of penal institutions: rehabilitation centers and disciplinary barracks.
-Soldiers convicted of offences other than capital crimes and certain other major offences were sent to rehabilitation centers where at attempt was made to rehabilitate them through rigorous physical and psychological training.
+Soldiers convicted of offenses other than capital crimes and certain other major offenses were sent to rehabilitation centers where an attempt was made to rehabilitate them through rigorous physical and psychological training.
 Of the 34,209 prisoners admitted to rehabilitation centers during the war, about 13,940 were restored to duty and 10,562 were sent on to disciplinary barracks to serve out their sentences.
 By the war's end, 13,468 prisoners were held in disciplinary barracks.

 Postal

 The Adjutant General operated the Army Postal Service.
 Between March and June 1945, 2000000 lb of mail was sent to the troops by air.
 The volume of surface mail sent by ship peaked at 1700000 lb in January 1945, and parcel post at 1.7 million sacks in October 1944.
 V-mail was a means of sending mail whereby it was microfilmed before transmission.
 It was popular in the early war years when air mail services were few, and its use declined as air mail became more generally available.
 By April 1945 an air mail letter took an average of 10.2 days to reach Europe, and 7.3 days to reach the South Pacific.